vasilismg/Attention_mechanism_translate_dates/README.md

 <img src="https://github.com/vgkortsas/Attention_enhanced_LSTM/blob/master/images/seq2seq_2.png" width="500">

-### Encoder-decoder model ***with*** attention
+### LSTM/RNN encoder-decoder model ***with*** attention
-The challenge of one single context vector, i.e. the final hidden state in the encoder RNN, holding the meaning of the entire sentence/input sequence is addressed by replacing that **with an attention based context vector** generated for every decoder step.
+The challenge of one single context vector, i.e. the final hidden state in the encoder RNN/LSTM, holding the meaning of the entire sentence/input sequence is addressed by replacing that **with an attention based context vector** generated for every decoder step.

 <img src="https://github.com/vgkortsas/Attention_enhanced_LSTM/blob/master/images/attention2.png" width="500">